High humidity is fundamental for a functioning terrarium.

 Usually, when we hear humidity levels on the morning weather report, we’re being told a percentage figure.
 That % figure is a relative humidity level, and it’s pretty much the only one we’re interested in.

-Most high humidity terrarium plants are going to be looking for above 50% relative humidity.
-Which isn’t too hard to achieve in a terrarium if you have enough warmth, and considering tropical plants typically need a reasonably high temperature too – it kind of comes with the territory.
+This isn’t too hard to achieve in a terrarium if you have enough warmth, and considering tropical plants typically need a reasonably high temperature, too – it kind of comes with the territory.

 So, by understanding how relative humidity is affected by different factors, we can use them to our advantage to control the humidity in our terrariums.